 - Does my insurance cover DBS surgery?

-- Will my neurologist be involved?
+- Will my neurologist or psychiatrist be involved?

 - What if my device needs to be replaced?